vertica/vertica-containers/Wasm-container/README.md

 These UDxes consist largely of boilerplate.
-There are different files to make it easy to compare the performance of the three UDx implemenations against one another in the same Vertica instance.
+There are different files to make it easy to compare the performance of the three UDx implementations against one another in the same Vertica instance.

 ### An example Rust UDx